Anghiari, a medieval village in Tuscany Tiber Valley

 The battle lasted one day and was won by the Florentines, who consolidated their domains in Tuscany.

-This battle is also famous for having inspired the work of Leonardo Da Vinci lost in the Palazzo Vecchio in Florence and of which there are some studies of the Master, and some copies of the central part of the work, of which the most important was that of Rubens.
-National Geographic Society is conducting tests aimed to verify the hypothesis for which behind the fresco “The Battle of Marciano” by Vasari there is what remains of the work of Leonardo.
+This battle is also famous for having inspired the lost Leonardo Da Vinci’s fresco in the Palazzo Vecchio in Florence and of which there are some studies of the Master, and some copies of the central part of the work, of which the most important is the t Rubens’s one.
+National Geographic Society is conducting tests aimed to verify the hypothesis for which behind the fresco “The Battle of Marciano” by Vasari there is the remains of the work of Leonardo.

 The period of the Medici Grand Duchy (1569-1737) saw a slow economic and cultural decline in Tuscany.
 Only in the eighteenth century the enlightened government of Leopold I of Lorraine overcame the crisis.
 To cite just a few examples, Leopold began the reclamation of Val di Chiana, founded the “Georgofili Academy”, rationalized agriculture and made Tuscany the first country in the world to abolish torture and the death penalty.
 In this period Anghiari further develop its agricultural economy and expands its borders beyond the Tiber.